cs3org/OCM-API/IETF-RFC.md

   for a short-lived bearer token.
   _ `"invite-wayf"` - to indicate that this OCM Server exposes a WAYF Page to facilitate the Invite flow.
+  _ `"http-sig"` - to indicate that this OCM Server supports [RFC9421] HTTP Message Signatures and advertises public keys in the `publicKeys` array for signature verification.
 * OPTIONAL: criteria (array of string) - The criteria for accepting a Share Creation Notification.
   As all Receiving Servers SHOULD require the use of TLS in API